rvidal/awesome_sshconfig/README.md

 Note that any option you give to a jumphost, will be set on the final destination, for example, a port forwarding; it will no be forwarded inside the first jumphost.

 ## SOCKS Proxy
-Using my last scenario, where I need to connect to my work using an IPSec VPN, a need to access internal websites arrises a lot; also, sometimes I need to test some service running on a given port, and back in the days I did the naive approach to make a LocalForward, which works well for one or two ports, but as usual, if this grows, it get's out of control quickly.
+Using my last scenario, where I need to connect to my work using an IPSec VPN, a need to access internal websites arrises a lot; also, sometimes I need to test some service running on a given port, and back in the days I did the naive approach to make a LocalForward, which works well for one or two ports, but as usual, if this grows, it gets out of control quickly.
 So, what does OpenSSH offer that can help us with this? __DynamicForward__ for the rescue!

 Still on my last scenario, the __JUMPHOST01__ host could reach everything inside my network, and DNS also works from that server, so I just have to tweak the __Host__ entry: